ketan-sonar/todo-app-next-js/README.md

 # Todo App using NextJS

-A simple Todo Application made using NextJS
+A simple Todo Application made using NextJS.
+[Click here](https://todo-app-next-js-ntfo.vercel.app/) to see the deployed version.

 ## Tech Stack Used